ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       The reason for that seems to be the low camera frame rate (30fps) which the ARCore app is using.
       (https://github.com/google-ar/arcore-unity-sdk/issues/34)

 ++ ARCore1.0InsideOutPositionalTracking.rar is a working Unity project you can use to build your own app with positional tracking enabled.
-You have to unzip it bevore importing it to Unity 2017.3.1f1 or later.
+You have to unzip it before importing it to Unity 2017.3.1f1 or later.

 ++ ARCore1.0InsideOutPositionalTrackingBasic.apk simple scene with positional tracking enabled.